paulstothard/helpful_commands/README.md

 ### Format a CSV file into columns and examine its content

+The `perl` portion is used to handle empty fields:

 ```bash
 cat data.csv | perl -pe 's/((?<=,)|(?<=^)),/ ,/g;' | column -t -s, | less -S
 ```